-Divorce is an extraordinarily tough time in anyone’s life, regardless of the circumstances.
+Divorce is an adamant time in anyone’s life, regardless of the circumstances.

 When wanting to know how to divorce a narcissist, it is critical to have sound preparation and a solid team around you.